The Fool as Feelings

 The Fool Reversed As Feelings

-Reversed, the pull is still there — that's the key thing — but it's blocked or careless.
+Reversed, the pull is still there.
+That's the key thing.
+But it's blocked or careless.
 Read it one of two ways.
 First: they feel something and they're frozen at the edge.
 Interest, plus fear of acting on it.
-People fresh out of long relationships often show up as the reversed Fool, circling the start without stepping.
+People fresh out of long relationships often show up as the reversed Fool, circling the start without stepping in.
 Second: they're in it for the newness itself.
-They like the ride more than they're thinking about you as a person, which tends to show as intensity that never converts into plans.
+They like the ride more than they like you as a person.
+That tends to show as intensity that never turns into plans.

 How do you tell which?
 Not from this card alone.
-Their behavior is the better instrument: someone frozen at the edge keeps reappearing without escalating; someone careless escalates fast and follows through slow.
-Check the neighboring cards too — reversals mark a blocked or distorted meaning, not an opposite one.
-And be honest about the limit here: no card can confirm what's happening in another person's chest.
-What it can do is sharpen what you're already observing — a skill you can build deliberately in practice readings.
+Their behavior is the better guide.
+Someone frozen at the edge keeps reappearing without moving things forward.
+Someone careless moves fast and follows through slow.
+Check the neighboring cards too: reversals mark a blocked or distorted meaning, not an opposite one.
+And be honest about the limit here.
+No card can confirm what's happening in another person's chest.
+What it can do is sharpen what you're already seeing.
+That's a skill you can build on purpose in practice readings.

 Sam asks how his ex feels about him now and draws The Fool reversed.
 His ex keeps texting but never suggests meeting.
 What fits?